pfertyk/blog/content/009-vim-for-sane-people.md

 au FileType python map <buffer> <leader>B Oimport ipdb; ipdb.set_trace()<esc>
 ```

 Highlighting the 80th column helps a lot with keeping the line width withing the recommended 79 characters.
-Next 2 lines create a mapping for adding breakpoints easily.
+Next 2 lines create a mapping for adding breakpoints.

 ### Other